Efficient Gradient-Enhanced Bayesian Optimizer with Comparisons to Conjugate-Gradient and Quasi-Newton Optimizers for Unconstrained Local Optimization: Gaussian processes

 \subsection{Gradient-enhanced Gaussian processes}

 When gradient evaluations of the function of interest are available, a gradient-enhanced GP can be used, which is generally more accurate than a gradient-free GP \cite{morris_bayesian_1993,han_improving_2013,wu_bayesian_2017,chen_optimization_2020}.
-The function and derivative evaluations can be noisy:
+The function and derivative evaluations, which are evaluated at the rows of the matrix $\X \in \mathbb{R}^{n_x \times n_d}$, can be noisy:

-where the noise is assumed to be additive, Gaussian, independent and identically distributed (IID), and to have variance $\sigma_f^2$ and $ \sigma_{\nabla f}^2$ for the function and gradient evaluations, respectively:
+where the noise is assumed to be additive, Gaussian, independent and identically distributed (IID) for each function and derivative evaluation, and to have variance $\sigma_f^2$ and $ \sigma_{\nabla f}^2$ for the function and gradient evaluations, respectively:

 which is a homoscedastic noise model since the variance is the same for all derivative evaluations.
 The priors for the noisy function and derivative evaluations are

 where $\Sigma$ is the gradient-free covariance matrix and $\K$ is the gradient-free $n_x \times n_x$ kernel matrix: